 Patient satisfaction is assessed using a survey developed by PHP program personnel.
 In addition, provider satisfaction and staff satisfaction surveys were administered.
-Completed surveys were forwarded to the Center for Rural Health and Research at Georgia Southern University where data were entered and descriptively analyzed using SPSS® for Windows.
+Completed surveys were forwarded to the JPHCOPH at Georgia Southern University where data were entered and descriptively analyzed using SPSS® for Windows.